"A reader lives a thousand lives before he dies, the man who never reads lives only one."

 Her graduate research involved collaborating with the Boulder County Public Health Department and performing a retrospective spatial and temporal analysis of West Nile Virus in Boulder County.

 Originally from Virginia, Chrissy feels most at home along the Front Range of the Rocky Mountains.
-She is happy running up mountains and long trails.
+She spends most of her free time running up mountains with her husband.